February 21, 2019

 Additionally, insulin resistance can have you craving carbs and sweets that instantly spike your blood sugar.
 If you’ve been experiencing strong food cravings lately — especially for sweets — make an appointment with a diabetes specialist to undergo blood testing.

 At Healthcare Associates of Texas, we understand the difficulty of managing diabetes and the serious health problems that result from this chronic disease.
 We are devoted to helping you recognize the early signs of diabetes and treating your symptoms.
 Our dedicated staff will work with you to ensure you receive the highest quality personalized care and treatment.
-Schedule an appointment or call us today at (972) 258-7499.
+Schedule an appointment today.

 Ready to become your healthiest self?